snowcodie/snowcodie/README.md

 # 👋 Hi, I'm Lahiru Sanjana

-Software Engineer with experience in full-stack development, mobile applications, and backend systems.
-Passionate about creating efficient, scalable solutions and continuously learning new technologies.
+Technical professional operating at the intersection of enterprise systems (SAP) and modern application development (Java/Web/Mobile).
+Passionate about transforming business requirements into scalable digital solutions that bridge organizational needs with user-centered experiences.

 ## 📊 GitHub Statistics